 Q: Is the subject matter limited to U.S. naval and naval services history, or can it be about any naval or naval services history?

-A: The subject matter is not limited to U.S. naval history, but should be oriented toward lessons that contribute to U.S. maritime superiority in today's environment.
-The desire is for maximum participation and a wide aperture for essays.
+A: Contest submissions are not limited to U.S. naval history, but should be oriented toward lessons that contribute to establishing and maintaining maritime superiority in an era of strategic competition.
+A list of subjects for consideration can be found here.

-Q: Would we be allowed to reuse material written in a previous academic essay, as long as it's our own?
+Q: Are we allowed to reuse material written in a previous academic essay as long as it's our own?

 Q: Who can enter?

 A: The rules for entrant eligibility in both previous categories have changed.
 Essays will be accepted from entrants qualified in the Professional or the Rising category.

 (1) Historians, professors, history curators, archivists, and persons with history-related doctoral degrees;

 (2) Authors of books on naval history (not including self-published works); or

 (3) Civilians who have published articles in an established historical or naval journal or magazine.